EDWARD0987/Terraform_Modules_AWS/README.md

-# Teraform module to create a VPC with private and public subnets
+# This Teraform module to create a VPC with private and public subnets in an AWS environment